-If your child had an Individualized Education Plan (IEP) or Section 504 plan in high school, he or she may qualify for accommodations for college entrance examinations, such as the Scholastic Aptitude Test (SAT), and for additional accommodations at the postsecondary level.
+If your child had an Individualized Education Plan (IEP) or Section 504 plan in high school, they may qualify for accommodations for college entrance examinations, such as the Scholastic Aptitude Test (SAT), and for additional accommodations at the postsecondary level.
 Work closely with the guidance counselor to determine when to apply for accommodations and to find out what documentation is required to obtain accommodations.
 Some accommodations for testing include extended test time and extra or extended breaks.

 Use this transition as an opportunity to explore your child's interests, career goals, hopes and dreams.
 There are many possibilities for your child.
-Do not hesitate to ask for the support your child needs to reach his or her goals.
+Do not hesitate to ask for the support your child needs to reach their goals.